piotrlaczkowski/keras-data-processor/docs/features/overview.md

 ## 💪 Feature Types at a Glance

-KDP supports five primary feature types, each with specialized processing:
+KDP supports six primary feature types, each with specialized processing:

 | Feature Type | What It's For | Processing Magic |
 |--------------|---------------|------------------|